 🔹Balu Sankaran was born to a physician’s family in Chennai, Tamil Nadu in the year 1926.

 🔹He studied medicine and graduated from Stanley Medical College, Chennai in 1948.
-He earned 17 medals while studying and came first in the University.
+He was the recipient of 17 medals while studying and holds many firsts in the University.

 🔹Inspired by his uncle Dr. Sankaran also wanted to pursue his post-graduation from abroad.
 So, he travelled to United States and got trained in orthopedic surgery in the prestigious Columbia Presbyterian Medical Centre, USA.
 Moreover, he was the first Indian who passed his FRCS (Canada) in orthopedics.